Spatio-temporal probabilistic forecast using MMAF-guided learning: MMAF-guided learning for stochastic feed-forward neural networks

 Let $X_i$ be an input belonging to the validation or test data set related to the spatial position $x^*$, i.e, $X_i = (Z_{i_1}(x_1),\ldots,Z_{i_{D}}(x_{D}))^\top $ for $(i_s,x_s) \in I(t_0+ia, x^*)$ and $i=m+1,\ldots, \lfloor \frac{N}{a} \rfloor$.
 Then, following the definition given in (\ref{lightcone2}), the input vector $X_i$ can be used to forecast the values of the field $\bb{Z}$ which corresponds to the spatial-time positions

 Note that the spatial-time position $(t_0+ia,x^*)$ belongs to $A(X_i)^+$ and can then be forecasted starting from the input $X_i$, see Figure \ref{future}.

 In MMAF-guided learning, we forecast the values of the field $\bb{Z}$ at the time points $t_0+ia$ for $i=m+1,...,\lfloor \frac{N}{a} \rfloor$ at the spatial position $x^*$.
 Other forecasting schemes can be investigated based on the input features' ability to predict future values of the data-generating process.
-For example, in \cite{mmafGL} the authors investigate a scheme where the forecasts correspond to one-step ahead with respect to the information contained in the training data set.
+For example, \cite{mmafGL} investigates a scheme where the forecasts correspond to one-step ahead with respect to the information contained in the training data set.
 The latter scheme also has a causal interpretation, and it can be extended to multiple time steps into the future.
 We leave the analysis of such forecasting schemes to future applications of MMAF-guided learning.

 In Section \ref{sec3}, we employ a training data set corresponding to $R$ different spatial positions in a raster.
 At the end of the training step (parallelized with respect to each spatial position), we obtain the set of generalized posterior distributions $\{\rho^{*,1},\rho^{*,2},\ldots, \rho^{*,R} \}$.
-The latter are used in inference mode to compute ensemble forecasts for each spatial position at times $t=t_0+i a$ for $i=m+1, \ldots, \lfloor \frac{N}{a} \rfloor$, where $\lfloor \frac{N}{a} \rfloor$ represents the furthest time horizon that is allowed given an observed raster dataset of length $N$.
-In our experiments, we call $H \in \{0,\ldots, \lfloor \frac{N}{a} \rfloor - i \}$ the terminal horizon for which forecasts are desired starting from an observation at time $t=t_0+ia$.
-We describe below the Algorithm \ref{algorithm3} which generates ensemble forecasts (in a given spatial position $r\in\{1,\ldots,R\}$) with $J$ members across $H$-time horizons.
+The latter are used in inference mode to compute ensemble forecasts for each spatial position at times $t=t_0+i a$ for $i=m+1, \ldots, \lfloor \frac{N}{a} \rfloor$.
+In our experiments, we call $H \in \{0,\ldots, \lfloor \frac{N}{a} \rfloor - i \}$ the \emph{terminal time horizon} for which forecasts are possible starting from an observation at time $t=t_0+ia$ and an observed raster dataset of length $N$.
+We describe below the Algorithm \ref{algorithm3} which generates ensemble forecasts (in a given spatial position $x^r$ for $r\in\{1,\ldots,R\}$) with $J$ members across $H$-time horizons.